-Intensity of land use is steadily growing - natural character of landscape is changing, esp. by intensive agricultural use and construction activities in the area - road constructions, growing of municipalities etc. Especially in the eastern part of the Czech programme area the landscape has considerably changed if compared to the original natural landscape as consequence of natural risks.
-Among other reasons this is caused mainly by the enormous proportion of arable lands reaching nearly 50 of total area.
+The intensity of land use is steadily growing - the natural character of the landscape is changing, especially due to intensive agricultural use and construction activities in the arearoad construction, growing of municipalities, etc. Especially in the eastern part of the Czech programme area, the landscape has changed considerably as consequence of natural risks when compared to the original natural landscape.
+Among other reasons, a cause is the enormous proportion of arable lands accounting for nearly 50 of total area.